pelias/placeholder/README.md

 now you can rebuild the `data/graph.json` and `data/store.json` files with the following command:

-this should take less that 1 minutes to run:
+this should take 2-3 minutes to run:

 ```bash
 $ npm run build